Richardaeld/cola-vending-machine/README.md

 #### Routes
 ##### Route Notes
-+ A single update was used with Auth instead of having multiple routes for updates which could provide more security.
++ In order to keep the site more secure multiple routes for updating user information will be used rather than one update route as was used in cola table.
-+ There are two levels of middleware restriction admin (restricted_admin_middleware.js) and user(restricted_middleware.js).
++ There are two levels of middleware restriction, admin (restricted_admin_middleware.js) and user(restricted_middleware.js).
 + All paths start on the root of the api or `https://colaco-vending-machine.herokuapp.com/` for this application.
-+ There currently is no front end ability to pass a restricted point.
++ There currently is no front-end ability to pass a restricted point.
 In order to access the API with restricted middleware reinforcement a api request program like insomnia or postman must be used.
     + Additionally the header must have `authorization: <webtoken>` within it.
 The webtoken can be found as a return from logging in.
+Details of this can be found below.
-    + In order to receive a admin token a accurate `admin_secret: <secret>` must be submitted with login information when creating a user.
+    + In order to receive a admin token an accurate `admin_secret: <secret>` must be submitted with login information when creating a user.
+Details of this can be found below.
     + These middleware tokens only last a total of 1 hour after login.
+This could easily be shortened (to improve security) or extended depending upon preference.
 + All params are entered in the address bar in place of `:id`.

 ##### Restricted Admin Routes